NicoloPecco/Swin-Functional-Fetal-Brain-Segmentation/README.md

 # Before to start

+Download the images and pretrain weights from ...
 Change the main path (data_dir) on line 59 of Train.py and line 62 of Test.py

 # How to use it